The 10 Most Beautiful Seaside Towns In Portugal

 We're pining over Portugal and its world-class myriad of beaches.
 And to a tourist's utter delight - most of the country's popular towns are settled by the seaside.
 With spectacular scenery around every coastal cove and cranny, here are our picks of Portugal's most beautiful seaside towns.

 Cascais has a touch of class.
 It is both a quintessential fishing town with a thriving marina, but then if you look out to sea, you'll discover a dramatic coastline dotted with awe-inspiring rock formations.
 Just a day trip from lively Lisbon, this off-the-beaten track destination is just the ticket for anyone wanting to escape the hustle and bustle.
+If this seems like your sort of thing, we've also got an article about the best beach resorts near Lisbon airport.

 Close to Sintra, Azenhas do Mar is the perfect place to get away from it all.
 Just 30km from Lisbon, this magical cliffside destination is uniquely nestled in the cliff-face, so have your cameras at the ready!
 This sleepy fishing town also offers a sandy beach, jaw-to-the-floor vistas and lip-smackingly scrummy seafood.